Saturn in orbit

 Dr. Scott Tremaine is wearing an olive suit with a red tie.
 A black board with equations is in the background.

-Dr. Scott Tremaine is a distinguished Canadian astrophysicist, renowned for his pioneering studies showing that supermassive black holes reside at the centers of galaxies, his work on Saturn’s rings, and his investigations of the dynamics of galaxies.
+Dr. Scott Tremaine is a distinguished Canadian astrophysicist, renowned for his pioneering studies showing that supermassive black holes reside at the centres of galaxies, his work on Saturn’s rings, and his investigations of the dynamics of galaxies.
 Dr. Tremaine has held influential positions throughout his five-decade career.
 He served as the founding director of the Canadian Institute for Theoretical Astrophysics and later as the chair of Astrophysics at Princeton University.
 His textbook, Galactic Dynamics, continues to be a cornerstone of the understanding of galactic behaviour and dynamics for students and professionals alike.
 Dr. Tremaine's significant contributions to the field have been recognized with fellowships in the Royal Society of Canada, the Royal Society of London, and the American Astronomical Society.
 His work has not only advanced scientific knowledge but also inspired a generation of astrophysicists.
 Dr. Tremaine is currently Professor Emeritus in the Institute for Advanced Study's School of Natural Sciences.
 He has been with IAS since 2007.

 Q: What initially sparked your interest in this field, and how has your passion evolved?

 A: I wasn’t the type of kid who wanted to be an astronaut or astronomer from a young age.
 I didn’t fall in love with astrophysics until graduate school.
-When I was a student, pulsars (rapidly rotating, super-dense stars) and quasars (the bright, fiery centers of active galaxies) had just been discovered a few years before, and so I thought that astrophysics would be an exciting field to study.
+When I was a student, pulsars (rapidly rotating, super-dense stars) and quasars (the bright, fiery centres of active galaxies) had just been discovered a few years before, and so I thought that astrophysics would be an exciting field to study.
 Fortunately, I had excellent mentors at university and I was lucky enough to be studying subject areas that were aligned with several of NASA’s flagship space missions.

 Q: What are some recent discoveries or advancements in our understanding of black holes and their influence on surrounding celestial bodies that have particularly intrigued you?